 Services dealing with eating disorders

-Treatment can be complex, involving a team of clinicians following a holistic plan.
+Treatment for eating disorders can be complex, involving a team of clinicians following a holistic plan.
 This may include psychotherapy, nutritional counseling, possible admission to a treatment facility or hospital, and perhaps medication.

 Some public hospitals (e.g., the Tara Hospital) and clinics offer treatment and support for eating disorders, though these services are often more concentrated in urban areas.